The Weight of Glory · Chapter 10

 Isaac Osei was standing in the hallway of Marcus's building.

-Not standing — pressed against the wall.
-Back flat, hands flat, the posture of a man who was trying to make himself as small as possible.
-His eyes were wide.
-Not with the general anxiety of a man who'd been distant for a year — with the specific, focused terror of a man who was seeing something that violated every rule his world operated on.
+He wasn't standing so much as pinned against the wall.
+Back flat, hands flat, the posture of a man trying to make himself as small as possible.
+His eyes were wide with the focused terror of someone seeing something that violated every rule his world operated on.

 "Dad."